What happens when you don’t have a solid sales enablement strategy?

 1. Create a sales enablement charter

-A robust sales enablement strategy begins with the right framework for the task.
+A robust sales enablement strategy begins with the right framework.

-Seek to define your expectations, aims, processes, and business needs.
+Define your expectations, goals, processes, and business needs.

 To formalize this, you should create a sales enablement charter.